wp-plugins/wp-ajaxify-comments/readme.txt

 * Success and error popup overlays now show default cursor instead of loading cursor
 * Fixed problems for translations containing double quotes
 * Added options to customize the look and feel
+* Added localization for vi-VN (thanks to guzmanfg)
-* Added localization for vi-VN (thanks to Nguyễn Hà Duy Phương)
+* Added localization for es-ES (thanks to Nguyễn Hà Duy Phương)
 * Updated localization for de-DE

 = 0.3.4 =